mcguinlu/thesis/viva-prep/questions.md

 Why does severe codelist cause inflated HR?

+    * Maybe have extra figure for this

 ## Chapter 6 - Individual patient data analysis

 * Thoughts on open data access - Carol has written a lot on this.

+* How did you choose cut-off points?

+    * Based on National Cholesterol Education Programme criteria (Table 1.2)

+* How did you decide on which underlying cohorts to approach?

 ## Chapter 7 - Triangulation

+* **Why are prior distiburitons defined on the log-scale?**

+table

 ## Chapter 8 - Discussion